instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

   - It loads a configuration model called a "site" (see above)
   - It looks for the first active experiment in the site
   - It falls back to a built-in site + experiment + variant all named `default` if nothing is active
-  - It selects variants from the active experiment to present to new vistors
+  - It selects variants from the active experiment to present to new visitors
   - It does so based on probabilities computed for each variant
   - The metrics `exposures` and `conversions` are used to assess variant performance
   - It provides a React Context bearing the active experiment and selected variant for the user